-Students who enrol at the University of Iceland shall have completed an Icelandic matriculation examination (stúdentspróf) or the equivalent level of study.
-If you are an international student, please refer to the following page to see if you meet the requirements made by the University of Iceland for admission to undergraduate programmes: http://english.enicnaric.is/entry-requirements.html.
+The minimum requirement for admission to the University of Iceland is an Icelandic matriculation examination (stúdentspróf) or an equivalent level of study.
+To see if you meet the requirements stipulated by the University of Iceland for admission to undergraduate programmes, visit the entry requirements site.

-Beyond the matriculation examination, admission requirements vary between university faculties.
+Beyond the matriculation examination, admission requirements vary between the University's Faculties.
 Please note that applicants, whose native language is not English, may need to proof their English proficiency by submitting TOEFL or IELTS scores.
-Refer to the Proof of English proficiency requirements page for further details.
+Refer to the proof of English proficiency requirements page for further details.

 Entrance examinations and enrolment restrictions

-Entrance examinations for Law, Nursing, Medicine and Physical Therapy Sciences are held in June.
-For Icelandic as a second language, BA, students must pass a special admission exam held in late August.
-Competitive examinations are held for Dental technology, Odontology and Radiography at the end of the autumn semester in December.
-See further information on enrolment restrictions and provisions in the course catalogue.
+Entrance examinations for the Bachelor programmes in Law, Nursing, Medicine, and Physical Therapy Sciences are held in June.
+For Icelandic as a second language, BA, students must pass a special admission exam held in the second week of June.
+Competitive examinations are held for Dental Technology, Odontology, and Radiography at the end of the autumn semester in December.
+Visit the course catalogue for further information on enrolment restrictions and provisions.

-Specific faculty rules apply regarding admission requirements for graduate studies at the master's and doctoral levels.
-These rules are published in the course catalogue and on faculty websites.
+Specific faculty rules apply regarding admission requirements for graduate studies at the Master's and doctoral levels.
+These rules are published in the course catalogue and on the websites of individual faculties.
 Applicants, whose native language is not English, may need to proof their English proficiency by submitting TOEFL or IELTS scores.
-See the Proof of English proficiency requirements page for further details.
+Refer to the proof of English proficiency requirements page for further details.